immutag/immutag/README.md

 ### Global address

 All files have a bitcoin (global) address.
 The user supplies their own public key, private keys or mnemonic.
 Bitcoin can be interchanged with something else, such as Ethereum.
-A user can even avoid supplying immutag with private info if they don't mind manually entering bitcoin addresses from their wallets.
-The idea is to make it work with one of those hardware wallets as well.
-At the moment, various low-fee and reliable bitcoin forks are the target.
+Various low-fee and reliable bitcoin forks are the targets for the distributed ledger.

 ### Distribution and sharing